 4. Clutch Adjustment

 Clutch is used to change the gears on regular intervals during the ride and is very often used.
 The clutch should be adjusted correctly and should have the right amount of free play.
 Don’t tighten your clutch too much – an over tightened clutch would cause it to slip without your notice and also leads to increase in fuel consumption.
-So, make sure you have the right clutch adjustments in place.

 Engine is the heart of your bike – Servicing your bike regularly and tuning it up would keep the engine running like clockwork, thus reducing your petrol bills.
 Do pay special attention, while cleaning the carburettor and maintaining valve clearances.
 Remember to keep carburettor always clean.
 For every 1500 kilometres which you travel, clean out the carburettor float chamber as well as the other parts.
 Do not neglect the all-important spark plug.
 Make sure that your Spark-plug is clean and the gap is set correctly, otherwise replace the Spark-plug as it is the most crucial link in proper engine combustion.

 Regularly clean the spark plug, preferably for every 750 kilometres in the case of two-stroke motorbike and for every 1,500 kilometres for four-stroke bike.
 Most of the modern bikes these days would require the choke to be used, to work on cold starts.
 Using choke helps in meeting the emission norms and also the fuel efficiency requirements.